system76/docs/_articles/lemu7-bios.md

 1. Download the [lemu7.zip](/files/firmware/lemu7-bios.zip) file, unzip it, and put all of the files on the root of a MBR FAT32 formatted USB flash drive.

-2. Remove all external devices and connect AC power to the laptop.
+2. Remove all external devices and connect AC power to the laptop, and clear your UEFI/BIOS password (if applicable.)

 3. Restart your Lemur and hold <kbd>F7</kbd> during boot.
 Choose the USB drive from the boot menu.